 About Me

-I am a senior researcher in climate science at the United Nations University - Institute for Environment and Human Security in Bonn, Germany.
-I completed a postdoctoral fellowship at Princeton University’s Center for Policy Research on Energy and the Environment (C-PREE), advised by Prof. Michael Oppenheimer.
-I obtained my DPhil in Extreme Event Attribution and Climate Econometrics from the University of Oxford, advised by Prof. Fredi Otto, and obtained a MS in Sustainability Management from Columbia University.
+I am a climate scientist at the International Institute for Applied Systems Analysis in Laxenburg, Austria.
+I completed a postdoctoral fellowship at Princeton University’s Center for Policy Research on Energy and the Environment (C-PREE), advised by Prof Michael Oppenheimer.
+I obtained my DPhil in the field of Attribution Science and Climate Econometrics from the University of Oxford, and obtained a MS in Sustainability Management from Columbia University.

 1) Whether and to what extent does anthropogenic climate change impact the frequency and intensity of extreme weather events and resulting human vulnerabilities?